DevExpress/devextreme-documentation/concepts/55 Vue Components/05 Add DevExtreme to a Vue Application/63 Register 3rd-Party Dependencies/2 Globalize Registration.md

+[important]

+The Globalize package is outdated and potentially insecure.
+Reports from the Snyk security checker highlight vulnerabilities associated with this package.

+Use Globalize at your own risk.
+In v25.1, we will remove Globalize from our installation, templates, and demos.
+We recommend switching to Intl for a more secure solution.

+[/important]

 If you want to use <a href="https://github.com/globalizejs/globalize#globalize" target="_blank">Globalize</a> for localization, install it and the `devextreme-cldr-data` extension:

     npm install --save-dev devextreme-cldr-data globalize